 Emotional vampires are some of the most toxic people you will ever encounter.

-Most emotional vampires are extremely passive through the way in which they withdraw your emotional blood.
+Most emotional vampires are extremely passive through how they withdraw your emotional blood.

 Some do it subconsciously.